This apple butternut squash soup might just be one of the most creamy and luscious soups to come out of your kitchen.

 Apple and Butternut Squash Soup

-This dish embodies the spirit of the harvest season, we've put together a creamy, fragrant soup that is not only easy to compose but is sure to delight, no matter the occasion.
+We've put together a creamy, fragrant soup that is not only easy to make and sure to delight, no matter the occasion.

 - 2 Tbsp. olive oil